HigorAlves/code-challenges/.github/README.md

 - Frameworks/Libraries: React, Node.js, Express, etc.
 - Tools: Docker, Git, CI/CD pipelines, etc.

-## 🌟 Highlights

-Here are some of the standout challenges that I particularly enjoyed or found exceptionally demanding:

-- `CompanyNameX/InnovativeChallenge/`: Briefly describe what made this challenge enjoyable.
-- `CompanyNameY/ComplexAlgorithm/`: A brief description of the complexity and the approach taken.

 ## ✨ Contributing

 While this repository primarily serves as a personal archive, I welcome discussions, feedback, and questions on the challenges and solutions.
 Feel free to open an issue or submit a pull request if you have suggestions or corrections.